 Finally, the children will complete a third run through, after which they will complete a comprehension task.
-This could be answering questions (parents and adults listening to the children reading in school can refer to the Reading Vipers sheets) or completing a Reading Response activity.
+This could be answering questions or completing a Reading Response activity.

 The focus of the reading (decoding/fluency/comprehension) will be recorded each time the children read with an adult in their reading records.